 Curious on how exactly a simple wire do the protection duty without the muscles?

-When electrical current flows through the circuit exceeding the rated ampere value of the fuse, the thin wire melts down (fuses) and in return makes the closed-circuit an open-circuit.
+When electrical current flows through the circuit exceeding the rated ampere value of the fuse, the thin wire melts down (fuses) thanks to heating effect of electric current and in return makes the closed-circuit an open-circuit.
 As you already guessed, open-circuits never flow electrical current, hence the current flow is cut down suddenly while protecting the appliance and other electrical parts & components.

 In other words, fuse is kind of a superhero which saves the day by sacrificing itself for the greater good.